Zwerd/zwerd.github.io/_posts/2019-02-17-new_open_source_app.md

 ### A standard icons

 What I mean by say standard is the icons for every button in the app.
 We want to make the app with unique style and save this style to be the same on every page in the our app.
 In my case the app symble is already with a certain shade of blue, to be exact it's with `rgb(0,176,240)` or `#00B0F0`.
 So I use this color in every icon that I made, the ideal is to make it simple, so every button on my app is round blue circle with icon in the middle that figure the action that button will make.
-As exsample the delete icon is big white`X` in the middle of the circle.
+As example the delete icon is big white`X` in the middle of the circle.

 ![MyGemach-04.png](/assets/images/MyGemach-04.png)
 **Figure 4** Delete button.